 My Little Paris began life in 2008 as a newsletter revealing insider tips on the city’s hidden gems and feature quirky illustrations and columns on topics such as “40 ways to be a little French”.
 Word spread quickly and the website soon garnered a worldwide fan base.
 The venture now has offshoots in Marseille and Lyon, as well as a version in English.
 It has also launched a monthly subscription goody box and an in-house cosmetics brand, My Little Beauty.

 Megalab began five years ago as an informal get-together.
-“It started off as a casual gathering where people would talk about things they had seen or done,” says co-founder Celine Orjubin.
+“It started off as a casual gathering where people would talk about things they had seen or done,” says co-founder and ceo Celine Orjubin.
 “As we got bigger and bigger, we had to rent a bigger space to fit everyone in.
 That’s when we decided to turn it into a proper event.”